Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 1: Concept of Aligning LLM with Full Expert-Crafted Dialogue Scripts

+Conversational style plays a pivotal role in shaping users’ perceptions and relationships with chatbots.
+Participants consistently highlighted how conversational style impacts their sense of engagement and therapeutic effectiveness.

-The tone of language used by chatbots can influence user perceptions and their relationships with the chatbots, particularly when comparing rule-based chatbots to LLM-powered chatbots.
-Participants reported that LLM-powered chatbots can foster a more relatable interaction compared to rule-based chatbots.
-Participants expressed a preference for the conversational tone of LLM-powered chatbots, which often felt more flexible and human-like.
-One participant noted, "The tone of this chatbot is interesting and appealing.
-It talks like a human being."
-This human-like quality enhances user engagement, making interactions feel more personal and less mechanical.
-In contrast, rule-based chatbots often rely on pre-set responses that could come across as robotic or superficial.
-A participant remarked, "I do not like chatbots with pre-set responses.
+The rule-based chatbot provided well-structured dialogues for psychotherapeutic intervention following expert-crafted content and was noted as, "I love it guiding my behavior change step by step.
+Instead of directly asking me to do certain things, it guide me to think about how to deliver such changes."
+However, participants described LLM-powered chatbots as more relatable and engaging than rule-based ones.
+The LLM-powered chatbots’ ability to mimic natural conversation made interactions feel natural and fluid.
+As one participant noted, “The tone of this chatbot is interesting and appealing.
+It talks like a human being.
+(LLM-SAG (FT))” In contrast, rule-based chatbots with their rigid, pre-set responses were disliked in this context as, "I do not like (rule-based) chatbots with pre-set responses.
 There was no flexibility in what I could talk about with the chatbot."
-This rigidity can create a barrier to meaningful interaction, leading users to feel disconnected from the chatbot.
+This lack of conversational flexibility left some participants feeling disconnected and constrained.